Information and guidelines for a smooth workflow

 Top or bottom of panel

 The direction of the extrusion arrow determines the top or bottom of a panel, which can relevant for CNC machining.
 When a panel is only being contoured, the arrow points towards the bottom of the panel, also the machine bed, as the top of the panel is pointing towards the cutter head.
+See CAM Guidelines for more information about this.

 Standard cabinets